 Mr. Acquah has experience in various stages of litigation and investigations, including trial, dispositive motion practice, and depositions.

 In 2015, Mr. Acquah studied international and comparative law at Sciences Po Law School in Paris, France, including courses in international commercial arbitration and European finance law.
-He is a native speaker of German and proficient in Spanish and French.
+He is fluent in German, and proficient in Spanish and French.

 During law school, Mr. Acquah served as an editor of the Harvard Journal on Legislation.

 Secured a complete victory in a two-week arbitration trial for Amazon.com, Inc., in a suit brought by eBay, alleging contract, fraud, tort, and unfair competition claims.